+The Plan identifies a series of key views in Figures 5.3 and 5.4.
+Development proposals should safeguard and respond positively to the key views.

-Key views from public vantage points in Winchfield, as identified by Figure 5.5, will be retained and reinforced to maintain the attractiveness of distinctive views within the Parish.
-Proposals for development within the key views should be accompanied by a Landscape and Visual Impact Appraisal that demonstrates how the proposal will retain and reinforce the view(s).
-Development proposals will not be supported which have an unacceptable impact on the characteristics of important views identified by Figure 5.5 and Figure 5.6.
+Development proposals which would affect the key views should be accompanied by a Landscape and Visual Impact Appraisal that demonstrates how the proposal will respect and, where practicable, reinforce the view(s) concerned.

+Development proposals which would have an unacceptable impact on the characteristics of identified key views will not be supported.

-Figure 5.5: Key Views in Winchfield
+Figure 5.3: Key Views in Winchfield

-See Figure 5.6 overleaf for description of views.
+See Figure 5.4 overleaf for description of views.

-Figure 5.6: Landscape Qualities in Key Views and Locations
+Figure 5.4: Landscape Qualities in Key Views and Locations

-Summary of Landscape Qualities Key View 1 2 3 4 5 6 7 8 9 10 11 12 13 14 15 16 17 18 19 20 21 22 23 24 25 26 1 2 3 4 5 6 7 8 9 10 11 12 13 14 15 16 17 18 19 20 21 22 23 24 25 26 Infrequent and dispersed residential clusters small in scale, well defined and characterised by a rural setting. • • • • • • Sense of being within an extensive area of rural countryside.
-A mosaic of farmland and woodland, with Ancient Woodland and assarted character. • • • • • • • • • • • • Localised concentrations of woodland - strongly wooded and rural character • • • • • • • • • Network of attractive rural lanes flanked by unmown grassy verges, hedgerows and trees -with 'tunnels' of foliage overhead. • • • • • • • Locally distinctive areas of heathland.
+Summary of Landscape Qualities Key View 1 2 3 4 5 6 7 8 9 10 11 12 13 14 15 16 17 18 19 20 21 22 23 24 25 20 1 2 3 4 5 6 7 8 9 10 11 12 13 14 15 16 17 18 19 20 21 22 23 24 25 26 Infrequent and dispersed residential clusters small in scale, well defined and characterised by a rural setting. • • • • • • Sense of being within an extensive area of rural countryside. • • A mosaic of farmland and woodland, with Ancient Woodland and assarted character. • • • • • • • • • • • • Localised concentrations of woodland - strongly wooded and rural character • • • • • • • • • Network of attractive rural lanes flanked by unmown grassy verges, hedgerows and trees -with 'tunnels' of foliage overhead. • • • Locally distinctive areas of heathland.
 Locally distinctive areas of water meadow and riparian vegetation.
-Historic landscape pattern of ancient woodlands and hedgerows intermixed with clustered farms, historic buildings, and interconnecting rural lanes and footpaths. • • • • • • • • • • • • • • • • Strong sense of history derived from heritage assets such as Grade I Norman St Mary's Church. • • • • • • • Dispersed farms that have retained a rural setting and a strong association with the countryside. • • • Attractive buildings constructed in the vernacular style of mid red brick & distinctive style at Winchfield Court. • • Distinctive areas of former parkland and remnant estate buildings. • • • • The Basingstoke Canal Conservation Area.
+Historic landscape pattern of ancient woodlands and hedgerows intermixed with clustered farms, historic buildings, and interconnecting rural lanes and footpaths. • • • • • • • • • • • • • • • • • • Strong sense of history derived from heritage assets such as Grade I Norman St Mary's Church. • • • • • • Dispersed farms that have retained a rural setting and a strong association with the countryside. • Attractive buildings constructed in the vernacular style of mid red brick & distinctive style at Winchfield Court. • • • Distinctive areas of former parkland and remnant estate buildings. • The Basingstoke Canal Conservation Area.
 A network of public rights of way which includes promoted routes of Three Castles Path, the Brenda Parker Way, and King Alfred's Way.